 - (B)2.
 The provisions in subsection 93102.13(a)(1)(A) (i)(1)(A)1., above, do not apply if the performance test was conducted prior to July 24, 1997, was used to demonstrate compliance with 93102.4(a) or 93102.6(a), and was approved by the permitting agency and the U.S. EPA. - (2)(B) Reports of performance test results.
 The owner or operator shall report performance test results to the permitting agency.
-Reports of performance test results shall be submitted no later than 90 days following the completion of the required performance test, and shall be submitted as part of the notification of compliance status required by subsection.
-Subsection. - (3)(C) The content of performance test reports shall contain the information is identified in Appendix 1. - (b)(2) Initial compliance status report.
-An initial compliance status report is required each time that a facility source becomes subject to the requirements of this section ATCM.
-The owner or operator shall submit to the permitting agency an initial compliance status report, signed by the responsible official who shall certify its accuracy, attesting to whether the facility source has complied with this rule. - (1)(A) The Initial compliance status report due date. - 1.
+Reports of performance test results shall be submitted no later than 90 days following the completion of the required performance test, and shall be submitted as part of the notification of compliance status required by subsection (b) paragraph (2) of this section. - (3)(C) The content of performance test reports shall contain the information is identified in Appendix 1. - (b)(2) Initial compliance status report.
+An initial compliance status report is required each time that a facility source becomes subject to the requirements of this ATCM.
+The owner or operator shall submit to the permitting agency an initial compliance status report, signed by the responsible official who shall certify its accuracy, attesting to whether the facility source has complied with this rule. - (1)(A) The linitial compliance status report due date. - 1.
 For sources required to conduct a performance test, the initial compliance status report shall be submitted to the permitting agency no later than 90 calendar days following completion of the compliance demonstration. - 2.
-For sources that are not required to complete a performance test, the initial compliance status report shall be submitted to the permitting agency no later than 30 180 days after the effective date of this rule for existing facilities sources, or at start-up for new facilities sources. - (2)(B) The content of the initial compliance status report shall contain the information is identified in Appendix 2.
+For sources that are not required to complete a performance test, the initial compliance status report shall be submitted to the permitting agency no later than 180 days after the effective date of this rule for existing facilities sources, or at start-up for new facilities sources. - (2)(B) The content of the initial compliance status report shall contain the information is identified in Appendix 2. - (c)(3) Ongoing compliance status reports.
+The owner, or operator shall submit a summary report to the permitting agency to document the ongoing compliance status.